telefonicaid/fiware-orion/README.md

 If you only intend to use NGSIv2, please use [Orion](https://github.com/telefonicaid/fiware-orion).

+This component is still in Alpha state but already passing a bunch of [tests](https://github.com/FIWARE/NGSI-LD_TestSuite)

 <!-- Documentation badge line is processed by release.sh.
 Thus, if the structure of the URL changes,
      release.sh needs to be changed also -->